UCL/CloudProject/mreport.md

 would require very large initial and recurrent efforts from a dedicated IT team specifically trained to deal with Azure idiosyncrasies.

+We note that batch-shipyard is not the only solution on Azure for this approach.
+Some that we have not explored include [batch-mpi](https://docs.microsoft.com/en-us/azure/batch/batch-mpi) which has been used  to run OpenFOAM MPI as shown in this [blog post](https://blogs.technet.microsoft.com/windowshpc/2016/07/20/introducing-mpi-support-for-linux-on-azure-batch/).

 ## Transparent cloud work-flow

 The other option is for an IT team to recreate the standard HPC approach, but using a cloud